 Marlborough Lane Bath BA1 2LZ

-One of the earliest public parks in the country, Royal Victoria Park is a great place for a picnic or a gentle stroll once you’re done gawping at nearby Royal Crescent.
+Royal Victoria Park is a great place for a picnic or a gentle stroll, and has a fabulous kids' playground.

 Theatre Royal Bath